-The test body shall have and apply appropriate procedures for ensuring that the plans for the performance of and products of test activities are of the required level of quality and reliability, i.e.

-&lt;sup>10 These procedure may be included in the quality manual or other relevant quality documents, or in a quality plan dedicated to the verification how the test body plans quality assurance in terms of review and audit.
+The test body shall have and apply appropriate procedures10 for ensuring that the plans for the performance of and products of test activities are of the required level of quality and reliability, i.e. how the test body plans quality assurance in terms of review and audit.
 This shall include the reviews and audits provided in Table 3 'Quality assurance steps for test bodies', unless provided differently in the specific verification protocol.